faltu-engineer/ExpenseTrackingSystem-Django/README.md

 ## Working
 we can create new groups from admin console.
+Group I have shown in images has 4 participants.

 ### Feature of product
 1. we add expense into site and it can automatically distribute the money and add them into wallets.